Artificial womb: Weizmann Institute of Science (Israel)

 In 2021, the Weizmann Institute of Science in Israel built a mechanical uterus and grew mouse embryos outside the uterus for several days.
 This device was also used in 2022 to nurture mouse stem cells for over a week and grow synthetic embryos from stem cells.

+BCNatal - Hospital Clínic and Sant Joan de Déu - Barcelona (Spain)

+In Barcelona (Spain), in 2020, BCNatal—led by Dr. Eduard Gratacós and supported by Hospital Clínic de Barcelona and Sant Joan de Déu Barcelona — launched the first experimental Artificial Placenta project in Europe, funded by the “la Caixa” Foundation with an initial €3.35 million grant.

+In June 2023, the team revealed their prototype—the Fetal Liquid Incubator—capable of maintaining fetal lambs in an amniotic fluid environment with pumpless extracorporeal circulation.
+They achieved survival for 7 days in 110–115 days of gestation in fetal lambs, showing a successful learning curve in surgical cannulation and circuit management.
+Concurrently, a study focused on acute cardiovascular adaptation after connection to the system.
+Also in June 2023, BCNatal reported an extended survival milestone of 12 days in fetal lambs, demonstrating sustained organ health and non‑invasive monitoring.
+The project entered its second phase with an additional €4.3 million (€7.65 million total, 2023–2026), aiming to refine instrumentation and scale up survival to three to four weeks in preparation for clinical trials.

+The research team plans to begin human trials around 2027–2028, provided that all the necessary funding is secured.

 Philosophical considerations

 Bioethics

 The development of artificial uteri and ectogenesis raises bioethical and legal considerations, and also has important implications for reproductive rights and the abortion debate.
+Implementing artificial wombs would require advanced technology and significant costs, potentially limiting access for people in developing countries or with fewer resources.

 Artificial uteri may expand the range of fetal viability, raising questions about the role that fetal viability plays within abortion law.
 Within severance theory, for example, abortion rights only include the right to remove the fetus, and do not always extend to the termination of the fetus.
 If transferring the fetus from a woman's womb to an artificial uterus is possible, the choice to terminate a pregnancy in this way could provide an alternative to aborting the fetus.

-There are also theoretical concerns that children who develop in an artificial uterus may lack "some essential bond with their mothers that other children have".
+A 2007 essay theorizes that children who develop in an artificial uterus could potentially lack "some essential bond with their mothers that other children have".